In recent years, Git has seen a sharp rise in popularity over other SCM systems such as subversion.

 $ git clone [email protected]:group/project.git

 For an existing repository, we can update the remote with the following command:

-The process for configuring SSH keys varies slightly for each git server.
-In general, the steps are:
+The process for configuring SSH keys varies slightly for each Git server.

 Most Unix/Linux users will already have an SSH key pair created and configured in their home directory and upload the existing public key.
-As a reminder, we should never upload or otherwise share our private key.
+We should never upload or otherwise share our private key.

 In this tutorial, we have seen various ways to configure Git credentials.
 The most common way is to use the built-in credential helper to store credentials locally in memory or a file on disk.

 A more sophisticated and secure way to store credentials is by using SSH, although this can be more complex and may not work on all networks.